zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/using-sdk/erc20.md

 Check out the latest [Matic.js Documentation on ERC20](https://maticnetwork.github.io/matic.js/docs/pos/erc20/).

 This tutorial uses the Polygon Testnet ( Mumbai ) which is mapped to the Goerli Network to demonstrate the asset transfer to and fro the two blockchains.
 An **important thing to be noted** while following this tutorial is that you should always use a Proxy address whenever it is available.
-For eg. The **RootChainManagerProxy** address has to be used for interaction instead of the **RootChainManager** address.
+For example, the **RootChainManagerProxy** address has to be used for interaction instead of the **RootChainManager** address.
 The **PoS contract addresses, ABI, Test Token Addresses** and other deployment details of the PoS bridge contracts can be found [here](/docs/develop/ethereum-polygon/pos/deployment).

 **Mapping your assets** is necessary to integrate the PoS bridge on your application.
 You can submit a mapping request [here](/docs/develop/ethereum-polygon/submit-mapping-request).
-But for the purpose of this tutorial, we have already deployed the **Test tokens** and Mapped then on the PoS bridge.
+But for the purpose of this tutorial, we have already deployed the **Test tokens** and mapped them on the PoS bridge.
 You may need it for trying out the tutorial on your own.
 You can request the desired Asset from the [faucet](https://faucet.polygon.technology/).
-If the test tokens are unavailable on the faucet, do reach us on [discord](https://discord.com/invite/0xPolygonn)
+If the test tokens are unavailable on the faucet, do reach us on [discord](https://discord.com/invite/0xPolygonn).

 In the upcoming tutorial, every step will be explained in detail along with a few code snippets.
 However, you can always refer to this [repository](https://github.com/maticnetwork/matic.js/tree/master/examples/pos) which will have all the **example source code** that can help you to integrate and understand the working of PoS bridge.